2nd Class City

 - Sq Mi Water

 History and Culture

-- Kiana means "a place where three rivers meet."
+- Katyaaq means ?a place where rivers meet.?
 It was established long ago as the central village of the Kobuk River Kowagmiut Inupiat Eskimos.
 In 1909, it became a supply center for the Squirrel River placer mines.
-A post office was established in 1915.
+A post office was established 1915.
 The city government was incorporated in 1964.
-Prior to the formation of the Northwest Arctic Borough in 1976, the BIA high school taught students from Noatak, Shungnak, and Ambler, who boarded with local residents.
+Prior to the formation of the Northwest Arctic Borough in 1976, the BIA high school taught students from Noatak, Shugnak, Kobuk, and Ambler, who boarded with local residents.

 - Kiana is a traditional Inupiat Eskimo village practicing a subsistence lifestyle.
-Sale of alcohol is restricted to the city-owned store.
+Sale of alcohol is restricted to city qualified permit holders.